Ascot's Dubai Duty Free Shergar Cup review

-Latest news from the Dubai Duty Free Shergar Cup at Ascot where Cieren Fallon struck in the Mile aboard Dashing Roger.
+A review of the action from the Dubai Duty Free Shergar Cup at Ascot where a double for Nicola Currie helped the Ladies team lift the trophy.

 Tis Marvellous and Kevin Stott got the Rest of the World off to a winning start in the Dubai Duty Free Shergar Cup at Ascot.

-The field for the Dubai Duty Free Shergar Cup Dash split in two with King Of Stars and Sean Levey leading a larger group on the far side while Aplomb led the smaller group on the stands' side.
+The field for the Dash split in two with King Of Stars and Sean Levey leading a larger group on the far side while Aplomb led the smaller group on the stands' side.

 There was very little to choose between the two sides with course specialist Tis Marvellous (9/2 joint-favourite) bursting through on the far side and he was called the winner by the judge after a short wait, edging out Desert Safari and Magical Spirit who finished strongly on the other side of the track.